ShashankHA/QuizApp-Java/README.md

-# ONLINE QUIZ APPLICATION
+# QUIZ APPLICATION

-## Conducting Online Quiz on various fields like Sports,History,Science using Jframes and mysql.
+## Conducting Quiz on various fields like Sports,History,Science using Jframes and mysql.

 # FRONT END
 ## FLOW CHART